grifart/enum/README.md

 ### Migrating from class constants

-This guide show how to migrate from classes with constants to `\Grifart\Enum` with ease.
+This guide show how to migrate from classes with constants to `\Grifart\Enum` in few simple steps.
 [Continue to example](tests/Example/MigratingLegacyCode/readme.md)

 ### Adding behaviour to values